 Our National Science Foundation grant provides funding for the remainder of the operational costs of the workshop.
 To be supported by these funds, a participant must be either a US citizen, a permanent resident, or in the employ of a US institution.
 If you don't meet these requirements and are interested in participating in this workshop at your own expense, please contact the workshop conveners.

 Travel: Participants or their home institutions must provide transportation to and from the workshop.

-Stipends: In cases where the cost of attending this workshop would cause financial hardship, you can apply for a stipend to help defray these costs.
-The deadline for workshop stipend applications is March 28, 2014.
+Stipends: The deadline for workshop stipend applications has passed.
+In cases where the cost of attending this workshop would cause financial hardship, you can apply for a stipend to help defray these costs.

 Application and Selection CriteriaThe workshop size is limited.
 The final list of participants will be established with the goal of assembling a group representing a wide range of experiences and educational environments.
 Priority is given to those in tenure-track (or equivalent) positions.